-For more information on site-based management or how to get involved, check with your school.
+For more information on how to get involved in your school site council, check with your school.

 Jocelyn Beard 612-516-0901

 Site Counci Policy 2015 Spanish

 Site Council Policy 2015 Somali